TorGuard VPN Review 2023: How Good Is It?

 Installation and Features

-You can find all available TorGuard clients, including older and beta versions, on the provider's website.
-It is possible to purchase pre-configured TorGuard routers or media players, such as Amazon's Firestick through PrivateRouter, or to set these up manually.
+All TorGuard clients, including older and beta versions, are available from the provider's website.
+Pre-configured TorGuard routers or media players, such as Amazon's Firestick, can be purchased through PrivateRouter or set up manually.

 All of TorGuard's apps can be downloaded directly from its website.

 TorGuard's desktop client is not going to win any beauty contests.
-While most other VPN services from our sample flaunt their elegant user interfaces, TorGuard's approach is more utilitarian.
-In its interface, you'll find a "Connection" button, a protocol selection window, and a server list, as well as options for automatically establishing a connection when launching the service.
+While most other VPN services from our sample flaunt their elegant user interfaces, TorGuard's takes a utilitarian approach.
+The client's interface features a "Connection" button, a protocol selection window, and a server list, as well as auto-connect options.

-Login data is only requested the first time you want to create a VPN tunnel:
+Login data is only requested the first time you create a VPN tunnel:

 Save your login data when you first connect so that you won't have to input it in the future.